buhlergroup/qa-engineer-challenge-01/README.md

 ### Requirements
 - The most important features to be tested are identified
-- Playwright is used as the testing framework and is configured to run tests
+- Playwright is used as the testing framework
+- Playwright is configured to run tests
 - Playwright tests are written in JavaScript or TypeScript
 - At least 2 tests are written